 It’s grounded in reality

 When Gene Roddenberry created Star Trek, he wanted to be as grounded as possible in reality, or “future reality.”
-Star Trek deals with dilemmas that could very well become reality in the coming centuries, when humanity will exhaust Earth’s resources and make its curious and necessary journey to outer space.
+This is evident in that Star Trek deals with dilemmas that could very well become reality in the coming centuries, when humanity will exhaust Earth’s resources and make its curious and necessary journey to outer space.

-Star Trek debuted in 1966, just five years after Yuri Gagarin was the first man to journey into outer space and two years before the moon landing; at that time, the race to space was as real as it gets.
+Star Trek debuted in 1966, just five years after Yuri Gagarin was the first man to journey into outer space and two years before the moon landing.
+At that time in history, the race to space was as real as it gets.
 The quest to explore strange new worlds, gapping the difference between mankind and other species, was the key theme in all of the show’s incarnations.

 It’s not afraid to deal with burning issues

-When it came out in the 60’s, Star Trek tried to tackle issues of gender, race, socioeconomic differences and war.
-As it first aired during the Vietnam War, the peak of the Civil Rights movement, and the Cold War, it tried and often succeeded in addressing these issues and educating its viewers for the better.
+When it came out in the 1960’s, Star Trek tried to tackle issues of gender, race, socioeconomic differences and war.
+As it first aired during the Vietnam War, the peak of the Civil Rights movement, and the Cold War, the show tried – and often succeeded – in addressing these issues and educating its viewers for the better.
 Nichelle Nichols, who played Uhura in the series, was the first woman to have an interracial onscreen kiss on television.
 While protest quickly ensued, Nichols recalls being stopped one day on the street by a fan of the show who complimented the controversial kiss and encouraged her to keep taking chances.
 That fan was Martin Luther King.

 It allows for complexity